-Back in the 90s, forward-thinking businesses realized that the internet provided a viable and profitable marketing opportunity.
+Back in the 1990s when the internet was just making its way into homes and offices, forward-thinking businesses realized that it provided a viable and profitable marketing opportunity.
 Those businesses bought domain names and hired designers.
 When their websites were done, their web projects were over and they went about their business.

 But things have changed.